 (What does that mean?)

-Montevallo has a strong tradition of helping students finance their undergraduate education.
+UM has a strong tradition of helping students finance their education.
 The following definitions should help students/families understand some of the terms used in financial aid programs.

 Types of Aid

-Scholarships and Grants: Sometimes referred to as “gift aid”, scholarships and grants are financial aid that does not have to be repaid or earned through employment and is awarded on the basis of merit and/or need.
+Scholarships and Grants: Referred to as “gift aid”, scholarships and grants are financial aid that does not have to be repaid or earned through employment and is awarded on the basis of merit, special talent/ability, and/or need.

-Educational Loans: Loans are a type of “self-help” aid that is borrowed money to help cover the costs of attending college and must be repaid.
+Educational Loans: A type of “self-help” aid that is borrowed to help cover the costs of attending college and must be repaid.
 Student loan programs offer low interest rates and are not repaid until after students graduate, drop below half-time status, or withdraw.
-Parent loan programs offer the parents the opportunity to borrow to assist with educational expenses.
+Parent loan programs offer the parents the opportunity to borrow to assist with educational expenses as well.

-Federal Work-Study (FWS): FWS is a federal funded aid program designed to help students offset some education costs through part-time employment opportunities.
+Federal Work Study (FWS): Is a federal funded aid program designed to help students offset some education costs through part-time employment opportunities.
 Student Employment is considered another “self-help” type of financial aid.

 Cost of Attendance

 Estimated Cost of Attendance: is used to determine your need for financial aid and to prepare an aid package budget.
-This includes estimates for fixed costs such as fees and tuition and allowances for variable costs such as books and supplies, housing and food, transportation, and personal expenses (including expenses that are not billed by Montevallo).
+This includes estimates for fixed costs such as tuition and fees and allowances for variable costs such as housing and food, transportation, books and supplies, and personal expenses (including expenses that are not billed by UM).

-Tuition/Fees: are estimates and will be paid directly to the Montevallo.
-You will receive a bill for the amount due from the Cashier’s Office after you register for classes.
-Electronic bills are emailed to students.
+Tuition/Fees: amount for tuition/fees paid directly to UM.
+You will receive a bill for the amount due from the Office of Student Accounts after you register for classes.
+Electronic bills are emailed to students through UM email.

-Room and Board: is an expense amount for food and shelter while living on campus, off campus or commuting from home during the period of enrollment.
+Room and Board: amount for food and shelter while living on campus, off campus or commuting from home during the period of enrollment.
 Expenses for housing and food and how they are paid will vary depending on where you will live.
-Charges for Montevallo housing are assessed by the Montevallo according to the residence hall and meal plan selected and are billed by the Cashier’s Office.
+Charges for UM housing are assessed by UM according to the residence hall and meal plan selected and are billed by the Office of Student Accounts.

-Transportation: a personal estimated expense amount for travel back and forth from permanent place of residence and around campus.
+Transportation: amount for travel back and forth from permanent place of residence and campus.

-Personal Expenses: an estimated personal amount for miscellaneous expenses for personal hygiene, health, loan fees, parking fee, and/or fridge fee, etc.
+Personal Expenses: amount for miscellaneous expenses for personal hygiene, health, parking fee, fridge fee and loan fees, etc.

-Loan Fees: an estimated expense amount based on fees charged to the loan borrower.
+Loan Fees: amount based on fees charged to the loan borrower by the Department of Education.

 Calculating Aid Eligibility